Ranagol/webpage-template/readme.md

 Database (HeidiSQL/DBeaver): localhost:13306

 ### xdebug
 Xdebug is set to work.
-It works when the app runs through Docker, it will not work for your local Xammp + MySQL enviroment.
+It works when the app runs through Docker.

 # 3. Features